 We monitor all absence thoroughly.
 Any case that is seen to have reached the PA mark or is at risk of moving towards that mark is given priority and you will be informed of this immediately.

 PA pupils are tracked and monitored carefully through our attendance system and we also combine this with additional support where absence affects attainment.

 All our PA pupils and their parents are subject to an Action Plan and the plan may include: allocation of additional support from the Well-being team, use of circle time, individual incentive

 programmes and participation in group activities around raising attendance.

 If your child is absent you must contact us as soon as possible on the first day of absence or you can call into school and report to the School Office.

-Refer the matter to the Attendance Advisory Service Officer attendance moves below 90%.
+We may refer the matter to the Attendance Advisory Service Officer if attendance moves below 90%.

 Leave of Absence in Term Time

-Taking leave of absence in term time will affect your child’s schooling as much as any other absence and we expect parents to help us by not taking children away in school time.
+Taking leave of absence in term time will affect your child’s schooling as much as another absence and we expect parents to help us by not taking children away in school time.